AI-Hypercomputer/ml-goodput-measurement/README.md

 #### Stop the Rolling Window Goodput Uploader

-Call the `stop_rolling_window_goodput_uploader` API to perform a final upload of rolling window metrics and safely shut down the background uploader thread.
+Call the `stop_rolling_window_goodput_uploader` API to perform a final upload of rolling window metrics and safely shut down the background uploader process.

-> **_NOTE:_** This will stop all rolling window metrics upload threads.
+> **_NOTE:_** This will stop all rolling window metrics upload processes.

 ```python
 goodput_monitor.stop_rolling_window_goodput_uploader()